-This process explains what you can do if you wish to raise a concern or complaint about LINZ or a matter under LINZ’s responsibility.
+This process explains what you can do if you wish to raise a concern or complaint about Toitū Te Whenua or a matter under our responsibility.

-We recognise that feedback can be of benefit and used to improve our customer service and compliance with our obligations.
+We recognise that feedback can help us improve our customer service and compliance with our obligations.

-As part of our three core values we take personal responsibility to be better everyday.
+As part of our 3 core values we take personal responsibility to be better everyday.

 You can email or write to us with the details of your complaint, or contact our customer service team to discuss your concerns.